getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 {:.config-key}
 ### `in-app-include`

-{% supported python rust csharp %}
+{% supported python rust csharp php %}
 A list of string prefixes of module names that belong to the app.
 This option takes precedence over `in_app_exclude`.
 {% endsupported %}